openactive/OpenActive.Server.NET/Examples/BookingSystem.AspNetCore/README.md

 or not.
 For example, `Price` is important to booking and there is generated in FakeBookingSystem at startup and stored in the in-memory database.
 However `Terms Of Service` is not needed for booking, and therefore is generated at request time.

+### Lorem Fitsum mode
+When Reference Implementation is run in Lorem Fitsum mode, the data generated contains all the possible fields specified by the OpenActive Modelling Specification.
+They are unrealistic representations of data, and the presence of all the fields should not be relied on when developing front-end representations of the data.
+However it is very useful for data consumers and deciding on how to present the data to the users.

 ### Golden Records
-Golden records are randomly generated records that contain all possible fields specified by the OpenActive Modelling Specification.
+Golden records are randomly generated records that have maximally enriched properties in the generated data.
+For example where a record might have one image normally, a golden record will have four.
-They are unrealistic representations of data, and the presence of all the fields should not be relied on when developing front-end representations of the data.